KevinGarvais/Power-Outage-Prediction-Project/README.md

 ### Interesting Aggregates

 We grouped outage causes together and put them into a pivot table alongside the year in which the outages occurred.
-This pivot table would allow us to examine how the median duration of an outage of a certain cause may change over time.
+This pivot table would allow us to examine how the median duration of an outage (HOURS) with a certain cause may change over time.

 | CAUSE.CATEGORY                |     2000 |      2001 |     2002 |     2003 |     2004 |     2005 |    2006 |      2007 |      2008 |      2009 |      2010 |
 |:------------------------------|---------:|----------:|---------:|---------:|---------:|---------:|--------:|----------:|----------:|----------:|----------:|